russel-luber/hurricane-outages/README.md

 Finally, we’re going to test different tolerance levels in the model to see how they affect its performance.
 The `tolerance` (tol) controls when the model stops training—lower values make it train longer, while higher values might make it stop too soon.
 We’ll experiment with this to find the best balance.

+The final model results are:
+1. Accuracy: 74%
+2. Precision: 60%

+A modest improvement from the baseline model.

 ## Fairness Analysis
+I wanted to see if my model predicts outages equally well across different regions in the U.S. Specifically, I was curious about whether its precision (how often the model correctly predicts a high-impact outage) is similar for West Coast versus East Coast states.
+We define a high-impact outage as an outage that affected at least 150,000 customers.
+- Does East Coast vs West Coast matter for our model's predictions?

+I ran a permutation test with 100 trials to see if the precision difference between these two groups is statistically significant.
+Hypotheses:
+- **Null Hypothesis** (Fair Model): The model treats both regions fairly.
+The precision scores for Eastern and Western states are about the same, and any small differences we see are just due to random variation.
+- **Alternative Hypothesis** (Unfair Model): The model does not treat both regions the same.
+The precision score for Western states is meaningfully different from the precision score for Eastern states.

+Significance level: 0.05

+Here are the results:
+- Observed difference: 0.0375
+- p-value: 0.42

+Therefore, we can't reject the null hypothesis